TheDotProtocol/tauos/docs/MARKETING_SUMMARY.md

-# TauOS Mobile Marketing Assets - Complete Summary
+# TauCore™ Mobile Marketing Assets - Complete Summary

 ## 🎉 **COMPLETE MARKETING SYSTEM FOR TAUOS MOBILE**

 ### **📱 Overview**
-The `mobileosui` folder contains a comprehensive marketing and design system for TauOS Mobile - a privacy-first mobile operating system that rivals iOS and Android.
+The `mobileosui` folder contains a comprehensive marketing and design system for TauCore™ Mobile - a privacy-first mobile operating system that rivals iOS and Android.
 This complete system includes UI mockups, marketing materials, design documentation, and ready-to-use assets for campaigns.

 ### **🎯 What's Included**